 Shavuot, which in Hebrew means “weeks”, is celebrated seven weeks after Passover.
 Each day between the two holidays is counted.
 On Shavuot the Jewish people received the gift of the Torah and the wheat harvest begins in Israel.
 Both events play a part in the rituals and customs of the holiday.

 Together with your children, watch the Shalom Sesame videos below to learn about Shavuot and celebrating the Torah.
-Then try some of the discussion ideas and activities below recommended by Reform Jewish educators to further extend the lessons learned in the videos.
-If you wish, share your experiences and ideas in the comments sections below!
+Then try some of the discussion ideas and activities below recommended by Reform Jewish educators to further expand on the lessons learned in the videos.

 A springtime celebration of stories.
-The Jewish people are sometimes referred to as "the people of the book" because storytelling, through the Torah and other Jewish texts, has shaped Jewish values and life.
+The Jewish people are sometimes referred to as "the people of the book" because storytelling, through the Torah and other Jewish texts, has shaped Jewish values for generations.
 Storytelling is also one of the best ways to share Jewish traditions with children.
-Your family can start by telling and retelling stories of your family's customs and celebrations, and by collecting and reading Jewish storybooks.
+Your family can start by telling and retelling stories of your customs and celebrations as well as reading Jewish storybooks.